2AA4-W23/a1-Sathurshan03/README.md

   * To run the packaged delivery:
     * `java -jar target/piraten-karpen-jar-with-dependencies.jar`
   * To run the packaged delivery with Trace Mode:
-    * `java -jar -DtraceMode=True target/piraten-karpen-jar-with-dependencies.jar`
+    * `java -jar -DtraceMode=True target/piraten-karpen-jar-with-dependencies.jar random combo` ("random combo" can be replaced with any combination of `random` and `combo` greater than 2 in length)

 Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**